Hristakos/rbtpagination/README.md

   { label: 'Street Address', key: 'address' }
 ]

-// Handle item click allow you to make each ro clickable and itemClickRedirect is the route
+// Handle item click allow you to make each row clickable and itemClickRedirect is the route
 // you want to go to like an edit screen and the data for the item will be passed accross.

 // Items per page default values to paginate